-2.4.2 WATER TEMPERATURE OPERATING CONTROL
+2.4.2 OPERATING CONTROL

-The water temperature in the boiler is regulated by the Boiler Operator.
-This is a temperature control which senses the water temperature and turns the boiler on and off accordingly.
+The pressure in the boiler is regulated by the Boiler Operator.
+This is a pressure control which senses the steam pressure and turns the boiler on and off accordingly.
 This control must be operationally tested.
-Turn the temperature setting on the control to a temperature less than the boiler temperature (as shown on the boiler temperature gauge).
+Adjust the pressure setting on the control to a pressure less than the boiler pressure (as shown on the boiler pressure gauge).
 The control should turn the boiler off.
 Restore the control setting to normal.
 The boiler should cycle on.